one-chain-labs/onechain/crates/sui-framework/docs/sui-system/validator.md

 ## Struct `ConvertingToFungibleStakedOctEvent`

-Event emitted when a staked SUI is converted to a fungible staked SUI.
+Event emitted when a staked OCT is converted to a fungible staked OCT.

 <pre><code><b>struct</b> <a href="validator.md#0x3_validator_ConvertingToFungibleStakedOctEvent">ConvertingToFungibleStakedOctEvent</a> <b>has</b> <b>copy</b>, drop